 It's super easy to set up and use, with good autofocus and light correction that will automatically optimise the image to make you look your best.
 You can easily alter these functions in Logitech's software if you want to, and while you can't attach an external mic to the camera, you do have the built-in dual omnidirectional microphones that record audio in excellent quality.

-Elgato has spent quite some time building up a stable of products for a streaming studio, from lights to microphones, so it was inevitable that we’d eventually get an Elgato-branded webcam.
-As competition to the likes of Logitech, the Elgato Facecam impresses – that price tag gives you an indication that it’s targeting a slightly different stripe of user, but if you want 60p video, you gotta pay for it.
-While having your Full HD video run at 60 frames per second is hardly necessary, you can’t argue against how smooth it looks.
+Elgato has spent some time building up a stable of products for a streaming studio, from lights to microphones, so it was inevitable that we’d eventually get an Elgato-branded webcam.
+As competition to the likes of Logitech, the Elgato Facecam impresses, but that price tag gives you an indication that it’s targeting a slightly different level of user – if you want 60p video, you gotta pay for it.
+While having your Full HD video running at 60 frames per second isn't probably necessary, you can’t argue against how smooth it looks.

 You don’t need to spend big money to get started with streaming.
 The Microsoft Lifecam HD-3000 is available for a fantastic budget price, and really it has all the basics you need to get started.
 It only captures video in HD 720p, not Full HD 1080p, but this is absolutely fine for smartphone viewing and basic setups, so if you’re streaming more for fun than to make a career, it’ll do the job.
 One piece of advice though – don’t bother with the digital zoom, as 720p doesn’t provide enough pixels for it to look anything other than bad.
 The built-in mic is decent quality and even has some noise cancellation, which is a nice touch.
 For a straightforward PC streaming setup that keeps things cheap, we’d definitely recommend the Lifecam HD-3000.